shivam150302/Number-guessing-system/README.md

 # Number-guessing-system
-This is a Number Guessing System created using Java, Core Java and Oops Concept
+This is a Number Guessing System created using Core Java and Oops Concept